Make Your

 From a treasured childhood souvenir to a luxurious new car, it’s human nature to attach a personality to inanimate objects.
 The Lake Yellowstone Hotel is no exception.

 “She is the Grand Old Lady of the Lake,” writes interpretive specialist Leslie Quinn, husband of Ruth Quinn.
 “The hotel that has stood in a national park longer than any other, anywhere.
-She’s a grand and glorious old dowager, her silks faded but quite intact, thank you, ready to awaken from a long winter’s sleep and welcome those who desire to experience the greatest wilderness the lower 48 states has to offer in high style!”
+She’s a grand and glorious old dowager, her silks faded but quite intact, thank you, ready to awaken every year from a long winter’s sleep and welcome those who desire to experience the greatest wilderness the lower 48 states has to offer in high style!”

 Lake Yellowstone Hotel - Room with 2 Queens